Skip to content

 Avoiding mould in your house

-Buildings in Germany are designed to keep heat inside.
+Germany’s climate, particularly in winter, often leads to homes being sealed tightly to conserve heat, increasing humidity inside.
 The windows and doors seal tightly and it can therefore be a challenge to ensure proper ventilation.

 A lack of ventilation encourages the growth of mould or mildew.
 Mould will grow in damp places and thrives particularly well on cold, damp surfaces.
 Once mould occurs, it is not enough to simply remove the stains.
 The cause of the mould must also be identified and eliminated.